Conservatory Peer Advising Leaders

-The Conservatory PAL program aims to create a sense of community among first-year students and help them make the most of their first-year educational experience.
+The Conservatory PAL program aims to create a sense of community among first-year students and help them make the most of their first-year experience.

 Conservatory Peer Advising Leaders (ConPALs) have been trained to support first-years to navigate Orientation and also the fall semester.
-ConPALs will help first-year students use Oberlin’s academic and developmental advising system to its full potential.
+ConPALs help first-year students use Oberlin’s academic and developmental advising system to its full potential.

 Our hope is that this will help new Obies make lasting friendships while learning how to succeed academically at Oberlin.

 The ConPALs program runs concurrently with the college’s PAL Program, a collaborative effort involving the Academic Advising Resource Center, the Division of Student Life, and the College of Arts and Sciences.

 This year, the PAL Program has significantly expanded in order to more fully meet the needs of students transitioning to Oberlin in the midst of the COVID-19 pandemic.

 Conservatory PALs represent Oberlin’s diversity in terms of academic and cocurricular experience, race, ethnicity, religion, gender identity, sexuality, citizenship, and immigration status.

 The first cohort of ConPALs were selected to work with incoming first-year students in fall 2018.
 In spring 2019, the second cohort was chosen to serve as mentors for the incoming Oberlin Conservatory Class of 2023.

 This highly competitive process identified students who are knowledgeable about the college and conservatory, and demonstrate excellence in teamwork, communication, and a passion for mentoring first-year students.

 The selected ConPALs are committed to creating supportive spaces in which first-year students can flourish academically, musically, and socially.
 ConPALs participate in an intensive three-day training each summer to become informed and skilled peer advisors.